mis94/Java-MP3-player/README.md

 # Java-MP3-player
-an MP3 player built using java programming language with almost all features of popular media players used by users.
+an MP3 player built using Java programming language with almost all features of popular media players used by users.

 Team members:
 - Mohamed Ibrahim(Github: mis94).